Home » Course Review

-The long and short of golf at Georgia's beautiful Callaway Gardens
+The long and short of golf at beautiful Callaway Gardens in Pine Mountain, just south of Atlanta

 The longtime Georgia tourist attraction, about an hour's drive south of Atlanta, has two 18-hole courses, the Lake View and Mountain View.
 They have a great deal in common as far as scenery, but could not be more different in terms of strategy.